skalio/flutter-demo-environment/README.md

 | webcredentials:app.environmentdemo.dev | webcredentials:app.environmentdemo.com | web credentials |

 **If** you are on a branch that has been created for releasing a version of your app, then you may commit the changes introduced by this script.
 Make your your `main`/`master` branch stays on the test configuration.

+### Building a production release condidate

+Ib your branch where you have run `change2production.sh` you may now create a production binary by using the environment parameter:

+`flutter build macos --dart-define=environment=production`

+This works for all other platforms as well!
+The newly build binary can be uploaded to the app store. you only need to adapt the version number and the build number, where applicable.